McLargo/mkdown-docs/docs/programming/virtualenvs.md

 virtualenv <my_project> --python=/usr/bin/<python-version>
 ```

-To use a particual virtual env, it needs to be activated:
+To use a particular virtual env, it needs to be activated:
 `source ~/.virtualenvs/<my_project>/bin/activate`

 Everything you import or install in an activated virtualenv, will be just for